 “He thought I am Indian, you white people think we look all the same, but I know the difference between Pakistan and Indian people.”

 Afterwards the group of 11 was brought to the police station in Rijeka (HRV).
 At the police station they were asked for their documents and the respondent answered:

 “If I would have documents, why would I take this risky way?”

 At this time there were about 100 people on the move detained at the police station.
-They took photos from each of the 11 individuals and asked them about their name and country of birth, names of their parents and why they came to Croatia.
+They took photos from each of the 11 individuals and asked them about their names and country of birth, names of their parents and why they came to Croatia.
 No fingerprints were taken, no translation to their mother language was provided, and they received no medical treatment.
 All of them signed a paper with their personal information, which was never handed out to them.
-They were told that they will be brought to Zagreb and will be able to apply for asylum there, which turned out as a lie.
+They were told that they would be brought to Zagreb and would be able to apply for asylum there, which turned out to be a lie.

 After just one hour at the station, the group of 11 and nine other people on the move were brought in a prisoner van to a spot at the Croatian–Bosnian border near Velika Kladuša.
 When the van‘s doors were opened, they faced two rows of officers standing next to the back door.

-Six officers wearing balaclavas and batons were then targeting the 20 individuals violently, except one minor.
+Six officers wearing balaclavas and batons were then beating the 20 individuals violently, except one minor.
 One after another had to get off the van and was punched and kicked from each side.
-This technique is called the Tunnel-Trick.
+The respondent asserts that this technique is called the Tunnel-Trick.

-The respondent had to experience how two officers took his arms and legs, lifted him up and threw him on the ground.
+The respondent explained how two officers took his arms and legs, lifted him up and threw him on the ground.
 He said that he was lucky and didn’t fall so hard on the ground, but his shoulder was still hurting after one month.

 Coordinates of capture: 45.558001, 14.075889